ResourceDataInc/Centroid/ruby/README.md

 In the `Config` instance, you can use the `for_environment` instance method to retrieve the configuration values for an environment.

 If you specify an environment in `for_environment`, Centroid will merge the requested environment's configuration values with the values in *all*.
-Refer to [Examples in the Centroid Readme file] (../README.md#examples) for information on creating an environment-based JSON configuration file.
+Refer to [Examples in the Centroid document] (../README.md#examples) for information on creating an environment-based JSON configuration file.

 With the following example, Centroid will merge the configuration for *prod* with the configuration for *all*; the result is then available from a new instance of `Config`.